 d) In the case of a company pertaining to any class of companies engaged in production, processing, manufacturing or mining activities, such particulars relating to utilisation of material or labour or to other items of cost as may be prescribed, if such class of companies is required by the Central Government to include such particulars in the books of Account.
 Provided that all or any of the books of account aforesaid may be kept at such other place in India as the Board of directors may decide and when the Board of directors so decides, the company shall, within seven days of the decision, file with the Registrar a notice in writing giving the full address of that other place.

-As per provisions of section 209(2) where a company has a branch office, in or outside India, then the company shall be deemed to have complied with the provisions of section 209(1), if proper books of account relating to the transactions effected at the branch office are kept at that office and proper summarized returns, made up to dates at intervals of not more than three months, are sent by the branch office to the company at its registered office or the other place referred to in section 209(1).
+Where a company has a branch office, in or outside India, then the company shall be deemed to have complied with the provisions of the said Act, if proper books of accounts relating to the transactions effected at the branch office are kept at that office and proper summarized returns, made up to dates at intervals of not more than three months, are sent by the branch office to the company at its registered office or the other place referred to in the Act.

 a) If books not kept there as are necessary to give a true and fair view of the state of affairs of the company or branch office, as the case may be, and to explain its transactions;